magento/merchdocs/src/cms/page-builder-add-content-products.md

    |Default|The carousel displays five products per slide by default and responsively reduces that number as needed.
    |Continuous|The carousel displays five products per slide by default (with an additional half of a product on the right and left), but centers and scrolls one product at a time in an infinite loop.
 Products to the right and left of the centered product are dimmed so that the center product is highlighted.

-   If you switch between these two modes, the other carousel settings two are retained, with the exception of the **Infinite Loop** setting, which is always set to `Yes` in Continuous mode and the field is disabled.
+   If you switch between these two modes, the other carousel settings are retained, with the exception of the **Infinite Loop** setting, which is always set to `Yes` in Continuous mode and the field is disabled.

    ![Carousel Settings]({% link images/images-ee/page-builder-products-carousel-settings.png %}){: .zoom}
    _Carousel Settings_